pontazaricardo/Webcrawler_HtmlAgilityPack/README.md

 ```html
 <div class="mod-container mod-table mod-no-footer mod-no-header">
 ```
-but we will use the first two of the *mod-container mod-table mod-no-footer* type because the last two belong to a different section,
+but we will **only use the first two** of the *mod-container mod-table mod-no-footer* type because the last two belong to a different section,

 ![data2](/images/othersection.gif?raw=true)